 Project activities are designed to avoid significant effects and avoid taking special status species that are listed as rare, threatened, or endangered under Federal law; or rare, threatened, endangered, candidate, or fully protected under State law; or as a sensitive species by the California Board of Forestry and Fire Protection.
 A California Natural Diversity Database search has been completed and appropriate field review conducted to detect species prior to project disturbance.
-If protected species are found within the project boundary, a CAL FIRE or DFW Biologist will be consulted for appropriate protection measures.
+If protected species are found within the project boundary, a CAL FIRE or California Department of Fish and Wildlife (CDFW) Biologist will be consulted for appropriate protection measures.

-A current archeological records check has been completed.
+In addition, a current archeological records check has been completed.
 An archeological field review has been completed by a CAL FIRE Archaeologist.
 In addition, a Registered Professional Forester or designee will be onsite sufficiently during operations to evaluate the presence of cultural resources and ensure cultural resource protection through avoidance.